azureossd/azureossd.github.io/_posts/2023-08-23-Container-Apps-Troubleshooting-and-configuration-with-Health-Probes.md

 **NOTE**: As called out in the HTTPS Probes section above - Kubelet skips certificate validation, so self-signed certificates can be used.

-### Connection refused for 3501/v1.10/
+### Connection refused for 3501/v1.0/healthz
 This message will manifest as `[some probe] failed: Get "http://xxx.xxx.xx.xx:3501/v1.0/healthz": dial tcp xxx.xxx.xx.xx:3501: connect: connection refused`

 If this appears, this is should _only_ appear if [Dapr](https://dapr.io/) is enabled.
 Seeing this is essentially noise, and explained in the "Connection Refused" message, generally not an issue.
+This message is for probes to the Dapr sidecar container, when Dapr is enabled.

 If this does show, this is typically if there is pod movement or other activity.